edulis8/angular-shortly/README.md

 # Angular Shortly
 A full-stack URL-shortener app written in Angular, Node, Express and Mongo.

-This was the final sprint in the three-sprint Shortly series :) I completed it alongside a pair when I was a student at [Hack Reactor Remote](http://www.hackreactor.com/remote-beta/).
+This was the final sprint in the three-sprint Shortly series.
+I completed it alongside a pair when I was a student at [Hack Reactor Remote](http://www.hackreactor.com/remote-beta/).

 Topics covered in this sprint:
 - Controllers & $scope